veydantkatyal/fraud-snap/README.md

    streamlit run app.py
 The app will be hosted locally, and you can access it by visiting [http://localhost:8501](http://localhost:8501) in your browser.

+ ## 🌐 Exposing the App to the Web with pyngrok

+You can use **pyngrok** to expose your local Streamlit app to the web for others to access remotely.
+Here’s how to set up **ngrok authtoken** and use it with your app.

+### 1. Install pyngrok
+   pip install pyngrok

+### 2. Get Your ngrok Authtoken

+1. Sign up for a free ngrok account at [ngrok.com](https://ngrok.com).
+2. Once signed in, go to the **Dashboard**.
+3. Copy your **authtoken** from the dashboard under the "Auth" section.

+### 3. Set the ngrok Authtoken

+To authenticate ngrok with your authtoken, run the following command (replace `<YOUR_AUTH_TOKEN>` with the actual authtoken you copied): ngrok authtoken <YOUR_AUTH_TOKEN> This step only needs to be done once per environment.

+### 4. Expose Your Streamlit App

+Once your authtoken is set, you can run the following Python code to expose your Streamlit app: from pyngrok import ngrok

+!streamlit run app.py &

+public_url = ngrok.connect(8501)
+print(f"Streamlit app is running publicly at: {public_url}")

 ## 🚀 Usage

 - **Upload Document Images**: Click on the "Upload" button to select one or more document images (JPG, PNG, TIFF).